strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ### Export only selected types of data

 The default `strapi export` command exports your content (entities and relations), files (assets), project configuration, and schemas.
-The `--only` option allows you to export only the listed items by passing a comma-separated string.
+The `--only` option allows you to export only the listed items by passing a comma-separated string  with no spaces between the types.
 The available values are `content`, `files`, and `config`.
 Schemas are always exported, as schema matching is used for `strapi import`.

 :::note
 Media such as images consist of the file (asset) and the entity in the database.
 If you use the `--only` flag to export `content`, the asset database records are still included, and could render as broken links.